 For now, quiet luxury seems to be reaching its peak of popularity with several collections in fashion weeks and reinterpretations of fashion designers throughout the last collections.
 However, we are accustomed to a fast-paced hyper visual fashion industry that we can see and admire when we scroll on social media and see celebrities on TV caught by paparazzi.
 The next fashion trend might be coming in a new show, a celebrity, a subculture, or a prevalent idea that we share in our society.

 Throughout history, we have seen that luxury doesn’t like to stay silent, especially for those who don’t have it.
-We are eager to see how long luxury will remain quiet.
+We are eager to see how long luxury can remain quiet.

 Thank you so much for supporting, liking and sharing Political Fashion content!
 FYI, as an affiliate partner we earn a share of sales or other compensation from qualifying purchases if you decide to shop from some of the links on this page.